walterpg/google-drive-sync/doc/readme.txt

 * Create OAuth 2.0 credentials for an "Installed application" with application type "Other". ("APIs & auth" > "Credentials")

-You now have the "CLIENT ID" and "CLIENT SECRET" needed below.
+You now have the "CLIENT ID" and "CLIENT SECRET" you may use below.

 Installation